HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Related Work

+\textbf{Human-Object Interaction Dataset.} Human-object interaction datasets have enabled substantial progress in modeling hand articulation, object motion, and contact-rich manipulation.
+Early benchmarks such as FreiHAND~\cite{zimmermann2019freihand}, HO-3D~\cite{citahampali2020honnotate}, and DexYCB~\cite{chao2021dexycb} focused on 3D hand-object pose estimation, while later datasets such as ARCTIC~\cite{fan2023arctic}, HOT3D~\cite{banerjee2025hot3d}, HOI4D~\cite{liu2022hoi4d}, GigaHands~\cite{fu2025gigahands}, TACO~\cite{liu2024taco}, Contact4D~\cite{songcontact4d}, and OakInk2~\cite{zhan2024oakink2} expanded the scale, viewpoints, object diversity, contact annotations, and task complexity of hand-object interaction capture.
+Despite these advances, such datasets remain primarily human-centric and do not provide paired correspondence with robotic dexterous embodiments.
+In contrast, \textbf{HRDexDB} is designed to bridge human and robot dexterous grasping through paired captures over shared objects.

-\textbf{Robot-Object Interaction Dataset.} Robot manipulation datasets have grown substantially in scale and diversity to train generalizable policies.
-Large-scale efforts such as Open X-Embodiment~\cite{o2024open} and DROID~\cite{khazatsky2024droid} aggregate diverse demonstrations across many tasks and environments, but much of this data is collected with relatively low-DoF grippers (often parallel-jaw).
+\textbf{Robot-Object Interaction Dataset.} Robot manipulation datasets have grown substantially in scale and diversity for robot learning.
+Large-scale efforts such as Open X-Embodiment~\cite{o2024open} and DROID~\cite{khazatsky2024droid} aggregate diverse demonstrations across many tasks and environments, but much of this data is collected with relatively low-DoF grippers.
 More recent datasets such as AgiBot World~\cite{bu2025agibot}, RoboMIND~\cite{wu2024robomind}, and RoboCOIN~\cite{wu2025robocoin} further expand scale and task diversity, supporting bimanual manipulation and demonstrations collected with both grippers and dexterous hands.
-However, existing resources rarely provide synchronized human-robot grasp correspondence that scales across multiple dexterous hand embodiments.
-RealDex~\cite{liu2024realdex} is a notable step in this direction, providing synchronized human and robot hand poses for teleoperated dexterous grasping, but it's limited to a single hand embodiment and does not provide human demonstrations.
-HRDexDB addresses this gap by providing synchronized paired human-robot data across multiple dexterous hand embodiments.
+However, existing datasets rarely provide direct correspondence between human grasp motion and robotic dexterous manipulation, especially across multiple robotic hand embodiments.
+RealDex~\cite{liu2024realdex} collects real-world dexterous robot grasping trajectories through teleoperation, but focuses on a single robotic hand and does not include separately captured human demonstrations. \textbf{HRDexDB} addresses this gap by providing paired human and robot grasping data over shared objects across multiple dexterous hand embodiments.